Hirium | Blog

 1. Why does hybrid hiring often feel slower and messier?

-Because communication happens across too many channels, an ATS brings everything—resumes, feedback, scheduling—into one place so hiring teams don’t waste time chasing information.
+Because communication happens across too many channels, an ATS brings everything – resumes, feedback, scheduling – into one place so hiring teams don’t waste time chasing information.

 1. Can hybrid hiring improve diversity?

 Yes, if done right, hybrid hiring opens the door to talent beyond your local area.
-But you need consistent processes, like those offered by Hirium ATS, to ensure fairness and avoid unconscious bias.

 Author